The Aare Gorge canyon walk is another one of Switzerland's fabulous nature excursions. It's an…

 The Via Alpina in Switzerland is one well-marked trail.
 Do not despair about getting lost – unless you happen to be caught in a thick fog high on a mountain top.
 Plan ahead so that is unlikely to happen.

 It’s easy to pick up lunch supplies at the local grocery store or bakery.
 Some of the hotels will make a packed lunch for you too.
 Carry Swiss francs, not Euros on the hike.
-As a Canadian all things Swiss are expensive but buying lunches in grocery stores saves a bundle over eating at a mountain restaurant.

 Click on the photo to bookmark to your Pinterest boards.